kr-colab/locator/README.md

 # Examples

-This command will fit a cross-validation locator model to a simulated test dataset of ~10,000 SNPs and 500 individuals.
+This command will fit a model to a simulated test dataset of ~10,000 SNPs and 450 individuals and predict the locations of 50 validation samples.

 ```
 python scripts/locator_dev.py --vcf data/test_genotypes.vcf.gz --sample_data data/test_sample_data.txt --out out/test